Juan-Ignacio-Castillo/PaleoPackage/README.md

 **`volumetric()`:** Estimates the body mass of an organism based on femur measurements using volumetric scaling formulas.

-**`cursoriality_theropod()`:** Calculates the optimal cadence (steps per second) and stride ratio for theropods based on their body mass.
-This function classifies theropods into weight ranges and assigns corresponding biomechanical parameters, aiding in the analysis of locomotor adaptations and cursoriality.
+**`cursoriality_theropod()`:** Calculates the adjusted cadence (steps per second) and adjusted stride ratio for theropods based on their body mass and leg length ratio.
+This function helps analyze locomotor adaptations and cursorial potential by combining weight-based parameters with anatomical adjustments.

 ## Example